 $5 Indian MS 62

 One of the most recognizable coin designs in modern history is without a doubt that which is found on the $5 Indian MS 62.
 These coins are guaranteed to be Mint State 62 and ship in their certified slabs, which show the year the coin was minted as well as its grade as provided by the PCGS or the NGC.
-The Indian Head Gold Eagle coin is a perfect representation of all things American and, as such, is sought after by investors and collectors both in the United States and from around the world.
-The detail and care that the US Mint put into these coins is just as evident now as it was more than 100 years ago when these coins were first minted.
+The Indian Head Gold Eagle coin is a perfect representation of all things American and, as such, is sought after by collectors both in the United States and from around the world.
+The detail and care that the US Mint put into these coins are just as evident now as it was more than 100 years ago when these coins were first minted.

 $5 Liberty MS 62